-We are encouraged to see the Board addressing the need to implement a rebuilding plan for the striped bass stock, which was declared overfished approximately three years ago.
+We are encouraged to see the Board addressing the need to implement a rebuilding plan for the overfished striped bass stock.
 Rapid action that accounts for recent poor recruitment is imperative for rebuilding the stock to the target by 2029.